multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-en.md

 In short we believe "contribution" is what makes the big **difference** between **"speaking to each other"** and "**building something together"**.

 Luckily some initiatives were quite aware of this difference early on and cleared the path.
 Some still exist and are leading by the example, the brighter light in this contemporary web fog being **[Wikipedia](https://www.wikipedia.org/)**.
-The very illustration of how a review and moderation processes can lead to building an infinite and universal source of knowledge.
+Wikipedia embodies the very illustration of how a review and moderation processes can lead to building an infinite and universal source of knowledge.

+We are absolutly not redoing Wikipedia with Gitribute, nevertheless it's an strong inspiration for the Gitribute project.

+The only thing where we try to add an originality is we want an **absolutly decentralized** control over the data source.